xmtp/xmtp-js/README.md

 ### BigInt polyfill

-Some older browsers do not support `BigInt` (see [compatibility list](https://caniuse.com/bigint)).
-Unfortunately, the way this SDK uses `BigInt` is incompatible with polyfills.
-To ensure that a polyfill is not added to your application bundle, update your [browserslist](https://github.com/browserslist/browserslist) configuration to exclude browsers that don't support `BigInt`.
+This SDK uses `BigInt` in a way that's incompatible with polyfills.
+To ensure that a polyfill isn't added to your application bundle, update your [browserslist](https://github.com/browserslist/browserslist) configuration to exclude browsers that don't support `BigInt`.

+For the list of browsers that don't support `BigInt`, see this [compatibility list](https://caniuse.com/bigint).

 ## Usage